chaseconey/is-it-supposed-to-be-this-hot/README.md

 The build files will be in the `dist` directory.

+## GitHub Pages Deployment

+This project is configured for automatic deployment to GitHub Pages when you push to the main branch.
+The deployment process:

+1. Automatically builds the application
+2. Deploys it to GitHub Pages
+3. Makes it available at https://yourusername.github.io/avg-weather/

+To manually trigger a deployment:

+- Go to the Actions tab in your GitHub repository
+- Select the "Deploy to GitHub Pages" workflow
+- Click "Run workflow"

 ## Usage

 1. Enter a valid 5-digit US zip code in the input field